 (Click on “online courses” to register)

-Education courses offered online at NFSMI support the professional development and training of child nutrition program personnel at all levels of responsibility.
-The NFSMI’s online course system supports the research-based competencies, knowledge, and skills needed for excellence in child nutrition program management.
+Continuing education courses offered online at ICN support the professional development and training of child nutrition program personnel at all levels of responsibility.
+The ICN’s online course system supports the research-based competencies, knowledge, and skills needed for excellence in child nutrition program management.

 Note: Initial courses for Level One for the SNA Certificate program can be achieved by taking the free online training of Serving It Safe and Nutrition 101.
 (Serving It Safe course does NOT qualify for the MN Food Manager Certificate from the MN Dept. Of Health)